CyVerse-learning-materials/cyverse_quickstart_template/README.md

 1. **Import** (not clone) the CyVerse base tutorial repo following GitHub's directions here: https://help.github.com/articles/importing-a-repository-with-github-importer/
     - The CyVerse base tutorial repo URL is **https://github.com/CyVerse-learning-materials/cyverse_base_quickstart**
-    - Name your repo for the name of your quick start or tutorial, e.g.
+    - Name your repo for the name of your quickstart or tutorial, e.g.
     *'name_quickstart'* or *'name_tutorial'*
 2. Edit the **index.rst**.
 Save images or other files in the appropriate directories.
 3. Where possible, we recommend keeping documentation on a single index.rst page.
 We will have **only one tutorial or quick start per repo.**